jlaura/PyHAT/README.md

 Current Road Ahead
 - [x] Working Modules on UI
 - [x] Selecting functions from Menubar adds functions dynamically
-- [ ] Shortcuts such as Ctrl S to save
+- [x] Shortcuts such as Ctrl S to save
 - [ ] Embedded Plots and Graphs from data collected
-- [ ] Package all python packages: sklearn, scipy, numpy, matplotlib, pysat for user consumption
+- [x] [strike]Package all python packages: sklearn, scipy, numpy, matplotlib, pysat for user consumption[/strike] It has been discovered that the user can download Anaconda, and run our files as normal.
 - [ ] Add ability to save plots in personal files
 - [ ] Add ability to save state of GUI, i.e. all number that user inputs will be there again after closing GUI
 - [ ] Add ability to save data frame at any point in the workflow